Brooklyn Law School Ranking

 Using the original space that the Hefley School of Commerce had to create a school that would focus on law, it initially started with 5 faculty members.
 The first year of the school saw 28 students applying to the newly found school.

 By the end of 1901, Brooklyn Law School was given by the Board of Regents in New York a charter for the law school.
-After which, the Brooklyn Law School became fully accredited by the American Bar Association by way of the Council of its Section on Legal Education and Admission to the Bar.
+After this, the Brooklyn Law School became fully accredited by the American Bar Association by way of the Council of its Section on Legal Education and Admission to the Bar.
 It also got recognized as an official member of the Association of American Law Schools.
 The Brooklyn Law School saw its curriculum approved by the New York State Education Department around the same time.

 Ever since its conception, the Brooklyn Law School has always had its doors open to minorities, women, and immigrants, and offered night classes for any students with tight schedules.
 Dean Richardson also had a policy that would allow students who are less fortunate to take on credit to pay for the remaining tuition.